By: Christina Urrutia

 Moving abroad for a new position?
 10 important documents to bring with you

-Relocating internationally for a new job can be exciting, but just like a domestic move, an international move can prove stressful and the paperwork may seem never-ending.
-If you and your family are preparing to move abroad, you might be in the process of gathering any important documents you might need to get started in your new destination.
+Relocating internationally for a new job can be exciting, but like a domestic move, an international move can prove stressful, and the paperwork may seem never-ending.
+If you and your family are preparing to move abroad, you might be gathering any essential documents you need to get started in your new destination.

-If your company is providing you with relocation benefits, they can help alleviate some of the stress and hardships of moving.
-Furthermore, your relocation benefits may include working with a relocation management company that will provide you with a relocation counselor who can coach you through the global mobility process, keeping you on track.
+If your company provides relocation benefits, they can help alleviate some of the stress and hardships of moving.
+Furthermore, your relocation benefits may include working with a relocation management company that will provide you with a counselor who can coach you through the global mobility process and keep you on track.

 Working with a relocation management company (RMC) for international relocation has several advantages.
-They can help you navigate the relocation process, assist with your visa application, arrange for household goods shipping, provide destination services, and even help with buying or selling a house or property.
-A good RMC will make sure that you obtain or collect the paperwork and documents necessary when starting a job in a foreign country.
+They can help you navigate the relocation process, assist with your visa application, arrange for household goods shipping, provide destination services, and even help buy or sell a house or property.
+A good RMC will ensure you obtain or collect the paperwork and documents necessary to start a job in a foreign country.
 Here is a list of some of the critical documents you should start to collect now so that you are prepared for your move:

 1) Passport

-While this may seem like an obvious document to include, obtaining a passport can be a lengthy process that can take weeks to months to complete.
-It is important to start the passport application process as early as possible to ensure that time does not work against the moving employee or their family members.
+While this may seem like an apparent document to include, obtaining a passport can be a lengthy process that can take weeks to months to complete, it is vital to start the passport application process as early as possible to ensure time works well for the moving employee and their family members.
 A government-issued passport certifies identity and citizenship.
-For example, evidence of US citizenship, a valid ID, and an official passport photo are all needed when applying for this document
+For example, evidence of US citizenship, a valid ID, and an official passport photo are all needed when applying for this document.

 2) Birth Certificate

-This is another document that can take weeks to months to obtain if you do not remember where a copy of your birth certificate is.
-This is a vital document to have when trying to relocate internationally as many people use it as their proof of citizenship when applying for a passport and other important official documents.
+If you need help remembering where a copy of your birth certificate is, it can take weeks to months to obtain.
+This document is vital when trying to relocate internationally, as many people use it as their proof of citizenship when applying for a passport and other important official documents.
 The time needed to obtain a copy of your birth certificate can have a domino effect on obtaining any other documents that depend on it.

 3) Visa